 Growing up, no one in my household was much of a fan of foods made with autumn spices like cinnamon, nutmeg, etc. It wasn’t until a few years ago that I began liking desserts and other foods made with these spices.
-But even though I’ve learned to like these desserts, I still only eat them in small quantities.
+I’m not sure what changed, but now I love making pumpkin baked goods and my favorite is pumpkin bread.

-I don’t know if Maine pumpkin bread is different from other pumpkin breads, but I tried out this recipe and absolutely loved it.
+I’ve tried several recipes but my favorite is this one that I found on All Recipes and apparently, it’s an old recipe from Maine, hence the name.
+I don’t know if Maine pumpkin bread is different from other kinds of pumpkin bread, but I tried out this recipe and absolutely loved it.
 It’s my favorite pumpkin bread ever.

 I brought it home to my family for Thanksgiving, and my parents and my brother loved it too.
 Three loaves were gone before Thanksgiving dinner.

-And it’s very easy to make.
-You just mix everything into a bowl, pour it into your bread loaf pans, pop them into the oven, and out comes some beautiful pumpkin breads.
-This recipe produces loaves of bread that stay soft and moist for days and the bread freezes really well.
+- It’s very easy to make.
+You just mix everything into a bowl, pour it into your bread loaf pans, pop them into the oven, and out comes some beautiful loaves of pumpkin bread.

 - 1 (15-oz) can pumpkin puree